 I feel very fortunate for having been able to participate in this trip.
 My professional aspiration is to practice American Indian law, so it was very eye-opening to see indigenous life in a foreign country and how they interact with their own national government.
 Many of the struggles that they face are some of the same ones that many Native American communities face right here at home: life in isolation, poverty, and a struggle for the federal government to see the real problems plaguing their everyday life.
 I look forward to documenting my findings in the report, and I know that this is an experience that I will always value.

-The University of Oklahoma College of Law has established the first International Business & Human Rights Center at a U.S. law school.
-The Center was founded in 2016 with a two-fold mission: (1) to prepare college of law students to address the growing human rights challenges faced by U.S. companies operating abroad, and (2) to provide academic think tank capabilities and expertise to positively influence contemporary international business and human rights ("IBHR") issues, with a particular focus on the Information & Communications Technology (ICT) and energy sectors.
-The Center seeks to achieve this mission by hosting awareness raising events, engaging in legal advocacy on contemporary IBHR issues, offering cutting-edge courses, and producing relevant scholarship.
+The University of Oklahoma College of Law has established the first International Business and Human Rights Center at a U.S. law school.
+The Center was founded in 2016 with a two-fold mission: (1) to provide OU Law students with academic training, networking, and practical experience in this emerging field that will equip them to be leaders in this space, and (2) to provide academic think tank support on international business and human rights issues, with a particular focus on the energy/extractive sector and Information and Communications Technology (ICT) companies.
+The Center seeks to achieve this mission by hosting awareness raising events, participating in legal engagement on contemporary IBHR issues, offering cutting-edge courses, and producing relevant scholarship.

 The Center’s team is at the University of Oklahoma College of Law in Norman, Oklahoma.
 Evelyn Aswad, the Herman G. Kaiser Chair in International Law, is the founder and director of the Center.
 Follow the Center on Twitter: @OULawIBHR